wboodon/arcade-character-animations/README.md

 A MakeCode Arcade extension for creating rules that control when animations run on a sprite.

+## Why did you fork this?

+This fork customizes the plugin for my own nefarious purposes.
+The original didn't allow for the creation of your own states, so I had to make some small changes:

+* You can set whether a sprite is looking forward, up, or down.
+This is useful for aiming in sidescrollers.

+I'll continue updating this as needed, and I'll link the game that uses this plugin once that's ready.

 ## Basic Rules

 To attach animations to a sprite, you first need to create a "Rule" that dictates when the animation will run.
 Rules are made up of several parts that each describe a sprite's behavior.
 For example, if we were making a platformer here are some of the rules we might use to control the walking animations: